drashland/website-v2/docs/rhum/v2.x/2_tutorials/1_introduction/2_about_the_tutorials.md

   assertEquals(mock instanceof SomeClass, true);
   ```

-- There is work being done to provide tabbed exampled code blocks so you can see
+- There is work being done to provide tabbed example code blocks so you can see
   how to use Rhum in a specific syntax in a specific runtime (e.g., Using Node
   with TypeScript).